 For more information about the referral process and participating labs, visit Genomic Testing and the Laboratory Referral Process.

 Goals of NCI-MATCH

-A secondary goal for the trial is to determine the percentage of patients whose disease does not worsen for at least six months.
+A secondary goal for the trial is to find out the percentage of people whose disease does not get worse for at least six months.
 This is known as progression-free survival.

 Treatment Arms that Are Open and Enrolling Patients

 |H||BRAF V600E or V600K mut||Dabrafenib and trametinib|